bli36/secure_file_storage_client/README.md

 check that you are using Python3---on many machines (including Hive), the `python` command defaults to Python 2.
 Use the `python3` command.
 For more details see the `Getting Started` section in the online documentation.

-Uploading and downloading using pycrypto, share and revoke part on school class account which has expired :(
+Note: Uploading and downloading using pycrypto, share and revoke part on school class account which has expired :(